 Localization is a must if you want your content to be accessible to an international audience.
 Machine translation using machine learning offers high-quality translations for a fraction of the cost compared to professional human translators.

 Product catalogs can be exported to CSV files.
 CMS articles can be extracted into flat files.
-CSV has become the de-facto format to share generic data between applications.

 But you can't translate a CSV file as a simple text file.
 Some columns might be names, or dates and must be kept unchanged.
 How do you translate some columns from a CSV file?